deepthihr/azure-resource-validator/Readme.md

 * ExecutionSummary - Overview of the validation run

 ✅ Security Best Practices:
 * Uses Azure authentication (no hardcoded credentials)
 * Error handling throughout
 * Logging and status updates

-The script will prompt you to authenticate when connecting to the new tenant, and then proceed to validate all accessible subscriptions within that tenant.
+The script will prompt you to authenticate when connecting to the new tenant, and then proceed to validate all accessible subscriptions within that tenant (minimum reader access)

 The script will create an Excel file named AzureResourceValidation\_YYYYMMDD\_HHMMSS.xlsx with all the validation results and offer to open it automatically when complete.

 Usage Examples: -

 \# Connect to a different tenant and validate all subscriptions in that tenant

-.\\AzureResourceValidator.ps1 -TenantId "87654321-4321-4321-4321-210987654321"
+.\\AzureResourceValidator.ps1 -TenantId "87654321-4321-4321-4321-110987654321"